Reduce Added Sugar in Your Diet!

 Are you average or above-average?

 The American Heart Association has determined that, on average, we consume almost a half a cup of added sugar every day.
 That’s more than 167 cups of added sugar a year.
-This doesn’t count the natural sugars that are found in fruits, vegetables, grains, milk and legumes, but only the sugar we add ourselves or that is added in the processing of foods.
-These added sugars include white table sugar, brown sugar, honey, syrups, and any form of sugar that does not exist naturally in foods.
+This doesn’t count the natural sugars that are found in fruits, vegetables, grains, milk and other foods, but only the sugar we add ourselves or that is added in the processing of foods.
+These added sugars include white table sugar, brown sugar, honey, syrups, and any form of sugar that does not exist naturally in the food you eat.

 Too much sugar leads to disease.